 Simon Kennedy’s paintings are imbued with romanticism of varying shades of darkness.
 Sublime landscapes paintings of stoats, polar bears and pigs evoke a 19th century inherited vision transposed onto a colonial landscape.
 In other works disembodied limbs hover above landscapes whilst their bloodier counterparts litter interior settings.
 Portraits of historic and fictional women investigate the intricacies, strengths and vulnerabilities of human nature.Read More

-Simon Kennedy (b.1973) is a BFA graduate from the Otago Polytechnic School of Art in Dunedin.
-Before relocating to Sydney, he staged several solo exhibitions with Marshall Seifert Gallery in Dunedin and won the Waiheke Art Prize in 2005.
+Simon Kennedy holds a BFA from the Otago Polytechnic School of Art in Dunedin.
+Before relocating to Sydney, he staged several solo exhibitions with Marshall Seifert Gallery in Dunedin and has won the Waiheke Art Prize in 2005.
 His work has featured in numerous group exhibitions in Sydney, Melbourne and New Zealand and has been collected by the New Zealand Parliament Collection, the Tasmanian Museum and Art Gallery and Artbank.

 Text courtesy Gallery 9.

 We have sent you an email containing a link to reset your password.
 Simply click the link and enter your new password to complete this process.

 Scan the QR Code via WeChat to follow Ocula's official account.